Rwang0316/protein-recipe-ratings/README.md

 # Do High-Protein Recipes Actually Get Better Ratings?

-### Richard Wang
+### Author: Richard Wang

 ### Dataset Overview

-For this project, I am using the Food.com Recipes dataset, which combines recipe-level information with user ratings.
-The dataset was created by merging the RAW_recipes and interactions datasets to compute the average rating for each recipe.
+This project uses the **Food.com Recipes dataset**, which combines recipe-level information with user interaction data.
+The dataset was constructed by merging two tables: `RAW_recipes`, which contains detailed information about each recipe, and `interactions`, which contains user ratings and reviews.
+After merging these datasets, I computed the **average rating for each recipe** to summarize user feedback.

-The merged dataset contains one row per recipe and includes detailed nutritional information, preparation details, and aggregated user ratings.
+The final merged dataset contains **78,167 recipes**, with each row representing a single recipe.
+The dataset includes information about recipe preparation details, nutritional content, and aggregated user ratings.

-After cleaning and merging, the dataset contains 78167 recipes.
+---

 ### Research Question

-This project is centered around the following question:
+The central question for this project is:

-Are recipes with higher protein density associated with higher average user ratings?
+**Are recipes with higher protein density associated with higher average user ratings?**

-Rather than examining absolute protein amount alone, this project focuses on protein density — the amount of protein relative to the recipe’s calorie content.
-This allows for a more meaningful comparison across recipes of different sizes and total caloric values.
+Rather than examining the absolute amount of protein in a recipe, I focus on **protein density**, defined as the amount of protein relative to the recipe’s calorie content.
+This approach allows for more meaningful comparisons across recipes with different serving sizes and total caloric values.

+---

 ### Why This Question Matters

-In recent years, many brands actively market their food products and recipes as “high protein” to attract more customers.
-Protein has become a strong selling point in the food industry, often associated with health, fitness, and overall quality.
+In recent years, many food brands and recipes have increasingly marketed themselves as **“high protein.”** Protein is commonly associated with health, fitness, and nutritional quality, and it has become a strong marketing signal in the food industry.

-However, higher absolute protein does not necessarily mean a recipe is protein-dominant relative to its total nutritional profile.
-A high-calorie recipe may contain a large amount of protein but still be nutritionally unbalanced.
+However, a recipe with a high absolute amount of protein may also contain a large number of calories, meaning that protein may not actually dominate its nutritional profile.
+Examining **protein density** instead of raw protein content provides a clearer picture of how protein-heavy a recipe truly is.

-By investigating whether protein density is associated with user ratings, this project explores whether consumers truly prefer protein-heavy recipes or whether protein primarily functions as a marketing signal.
-Understanding this relationship provides insight into consumer behavior and the extent to which nutritional composition influences perceived quality.
+By studying the relationship between protein density and user ratings, this project investigates whether consumers genuinely prefer protein-dense recipes or whether protein primarily serves as a marketing signal.
+This analysis provides insight into how nutritional composition may influence user perceptions of recipe quality.

+---

 ### Relevant Columns

-The following columns are central to this analysis:
+Several variables in the dataset are particularly important for this analysis:

 **avg_rating**
-The average rating given to a recipe by users (continuous variable from 1 to 5).
-This is the primary outcome variable.
+The average rating given to a recipe by users, ranging from 1 to 5.
+This is the primary outcome variable used to measure recipe popularity.

 **protein_pdv**
-The percent daily value of protein contained in the recipe.
-This represents the amount of protein in the recipe.
+The percent daily value (PDV) of protein contained in the recipe.
+This represents the relative amount of protein in the dish.

 **calories**
 The total calorie content of the recipe.
-This is used to contextualize protein levels and allows for the creation of a protein density measure (protein relative to total calories).
+This variable provides context for interpreting protein levels.

-From these variables, I construct a derived feature — **protein density** — to better capture how protein-dominant a recipe is relative to its overall caloric content.
+Using these variables, I construct a derived feature called **protein density**, which represents the amount of protein relative to total calories.
+This feature helps capture how protein-dominant a recipe is within its overall nutritional profile.